PhucHNg/mcmc_se/README.md

 *Figure 3*: Comparison between maximum CBM s.e. at different quantiles (red) and CBM of the mean (blue) for different target distributions.

 As seen in Figure 3, the maximum s.e. across all quantile is always larger than that of the mean.
-Thus, monitoring s.e. of the mean alone might lead to premature termination of MCMC sampling.
+Thus, monitoring s.e. of the mean alone might lead to premature termination of MCMC simulations.
 Calculating the standard error for every quantiles is computationally intensive.
-For a simple standard normal toy example, we need to check 1000 quantiles to get a good--stable across different runs of the experiments--estimate of the maximum standard error across quantiles.
-Depending on the problem, we might need to check an even bigger number of quantiles to ensure the resulting maximum s.e. curve is somewhat "smooth".
+For a simple normal toy example, we need to check 1000 quantiles to get a good--stable across different runs of the experiments--estimate of the maximum standard error across quantiles.
+Depending on the problem, we might need to check an even bigger number of quantiles to ensure the resulting maximum s.e. curve is replicable.

 |                                           |                                                |
 |:-----------------------------------------:|:-----------------------------------------------|